Nooks and Crannies

 Time Out says

-Uncover new corners of the iconic Opera House with this magical musical series.
+Uncover hidden corners of the Opera House with indie music's big hitters in this magical musical series

 Sydneysiders have seen the contours of the Opera House sails a thousand times.
 They're a truly iconic strand of the city's DNA, but as familiar as the building's exterior is, plenty of spaces within the architectural marvel remain hidden.
 Like winning a golden ticket, Nooks and Crannies unlocks these secret spaces.
 In a series of intimate gigs, musicians are placed in lesser-known spots within the Opera House and respond accordingly, with their music.

 Featuring indie music big hitters of the calibre of Courtney Barnett, Camp Cope and The National, you can binge all this gold on the Opera House's Stream platform.
 Think of it like a special edition of Rage with site-specific music videos filmed in hidden corners of a famous Sydney landmark.

 The first volume features Swedish guitar whisperer José González and Melbourne future-soul quartet Hiatus Kaiyote.